By Chanté Eliaszadeh | October 8, 2025

 - Draft Private Placement Memorandum (PPM) or Offering Circular (Reg A+)

-- Include all required risk disclosures (30+ standard crypto risk factors)
+- Include all required risk disclosures (a typical crypto PPM carries 30+ risk factors)

 - Describe token economics, distribution, and use of proceeds